 Buying a home is a complicated financial transaction, so it’s no surprise that there are quite a few myths that surround homebuying.

-Unfortunately, these common beliefs can be costly in the long run.
-They can cost you money or prevent you from getting a home.
+Unfortunately, these common beliefs can cost you money or prevent you from getting a home.

 Before starting house hunting, make sure you aren’t falling prey to the following misconceptions.